 The deadline to register is six weeks prior to the first day of the course offering.
 Space is limited to 12 participants.

-To register email inquiry or call Kathy Fuqua at 507-266-5072.
-Include the following information in registration request:
+To register, email Linda A. Downie or call 507-266-5072.
+Include this information in your registration request:

 - Name, position, and title

 - Address, telephone and fax numbers, and email address

 We limit the number of registrants for the course, necessitating the closing of enrollment; therefore, early registration is advised.
 A letter of confirmation will be sent upon receipt of completed registration information.

 Once registered, participants will receive a confirmation letter and demographic questionnaire, which must be completed and returned.
 Participants will also receive a list of recommended articles to be read prior to the course.

 Due to the interactive nature of this course, and to allow for electronically generated course content, each participant is required to bring a laptop to the course.
 The laptop should be Microsoft Word compatible.
 Wireless capability is preferred.
 If you cannot bring a laptop, let the simulation center representative know when you register and we will accommodate you.